-Psychiatry Department Orientation:
+Orientation:

-The orientation is conducted for all new employees and psychology interns and externs of Woodhull Medical Center's Psychiatry Department.
-The orientation includes a discussion of the Psychiatry Department's mission, vision, values, and goals, as well as its organizational structure and general policies and procedures.
+The orientation is conducted for all new employees and psychologists-in-training and externs of Woodhull Medical Center's

+Behavioral Health Department.
+The orientation includes a discussion of the Behavioral Health Department's mission, vision, values, and goals, as well as its organizational structure and general policies and procedures.
 In this meeting, issues of confidentiality, HIPAA requirements, health and safety procedures, patient rights, cultural diversity, clinical documentation, and child and elderly abuse reporting are covered.
 The complete psychological services handbook is distributed.

-Internship Drientation: Throughout September, different activities are scheduled to ensure that interns are prepared to transition smoothly to the program.
-Immediately after the Woodhull Medical Center and the Psychiatry Department's orientations, typically the third full day of employment, the interns meet as a group with the Director of Training.
+Internship Drientation: Throughout September, different activities are scheduled to ensure that psychologists-in-training are prepared to transition smoothly to the program.
+Immediately after the Woodhull Medical Center and the Behavioral Health Department's orientations, typically the third full day of employment, the psychologists-in-training meet as a group with the Director of Training.
 At this point, the requirements of the internship program are reviewed in detail.
-The interns are given the internship orientation manual and it is carefully reviewed with the Director of Training.
-The interns are also taken on a walking tour of the Psychiatry Department and of Woodhull Medical Center.
+The psychologists-in-training are given the internship orientation manual and it is carefully reviewed with the Director of Training.
+The psychologists-in-training are also taken on a walking tour of the Behavioral Health Department and of Woodhull Medical Center.

-History of Bushwick Community: Scheduled in early September to introduce interns to the history of Bushwick.
+History of Bushwick Community: Scheduled in early September to introduce psychologists-in-training to the history of Bushwick.
 During this class, demographic aspects of the population are reviewed, and there is a discussion of the various neighborhoods and communities within Brooklyn.
-The interns go on a two half-day visit to the Bushwick community during late September.
-These are independent visits where an intern can walk through the neighborhood, schedule to stop at a spiritual house, a school, an employment training facility, a local restaurant, and/or multi-service non-profit agency serving the community of Bushwick.
-At each facility, interns can schedule to meet with a staff member who tells them about the resources and challenges in the area.
+The psychologists-in-training go on a two half-day visit to the Bushwick community during late September.
+These are independent visits where a psychologist-in-training can walk through the neighborhood, schedule to stop at a spiritual house, a school, an employment training facility, a local restaurant, and/or multi-service non-profit agency serving the community of Bushwick.
+At each facility, psychologists-in-training can schedule to meet with a staff member who tells them about the resources and challenges in the area.

-EPIC (Electronic Medical Record): We require all interns to take the following course by the end of their second month (October 30).
-This training allows the intern to have reading access only to patients' medical record.
+EPIC (Electronic Medical Record): We require all psychologists-in-training to take the following course by the end of their second month (October 30).
+This training allows the psychologist-in-training to have reading access only to patients' medical record.

-Street Art Project: Interns are asked to observe pre-selected street art/murals in the neighborhood to better understand the social and emotional life of the area.
-This allows the interns to begin to take in the neighborhood, its local social messages, and hone observational skills.
+Street Art Project: Psychologists-in-training are asked to observe pre-selected street art/murals in the neighborhood to better understand the social and emotional life of the area.
+This allows the psychologists-in-training to begin to take in the neighborhood, its local social messages, and hone observational skills.